-Figure 2.1 - C14,000 barn at Knaves Farm, Little Tey, Photo by Patsy Beech
+Figure 2.1 - C14 barn at Knaves Farm, Little Tey, Photo by Patsy Beech

-- 2.15 Included in the parish's built heritage assets is the Circulate Brick Kilns at the W H Collier Brick and Tile Works, Church Lane.
+- 2.15 Included in the parish's built heritage assets is the Circular Brick Kilns at the W H Collier Brick and Tile Works, Church Lane.
 The site is scheduled by Historic England as national monument.
 The monument includes two circular kilns and their associated brick working floor, flues and chimney base.
 The western kiln is a Grade II listed building. - 2.16 The Marks Tey Brick Works was established by John Wagstaff, a farmer and brickmaker, in 1863.
-William Homan Collier, a young brickmaker from Reading, took over the brickworks by 1879 and in the late 19th and early 20th centuries the firm supplied not only local needs, but also the wider market from its own tramway and siding to the adjacent railway. - 2.17 The brickworks is still in use today, having been acquired by Chelwood Brick in 1988, though the processes employed have changed considerably. - 2.18 In addition to historical information available via the national database of records held by Historic England the NP steering group has collected further information on local history.
+William Homan Collier, a young brickmaker from Reading, took over the brickworks by 1879 and in the late 19th and early 20th centuries the firm supplied not only local needs, but also the wider market from its own tramway and siding to the adjacent railway. - 2.17 The brickworks is still in use today, though the processes employed have changed considerably.
+The brickworks, having been acquired by Christian Salvesan in 1988, returned to independent ownership as WH Collier Ltd in 2005. - 2.18 In addition to historical information available via the national database of records held by Historic England the NP steering group has collected further information on local history.
 This includes an historical survey of Long Green along Granger's Lane in the south west of the parish.
 The lane once formed part of a link road between two roads known to be Roman, Stane Street, (now A120) and the road to London (A12) although both these roads could have earlier origins and were up-graded by the Romans.
 This earlier evidence has been noted by Oliver Rackham in his book History of the Countryside.
 Granger's Lane became recognised as a formal right of way in the autumn of 2020.
 It is valued by local walkers and provides important habitat including hedgerows and ponds.
 It is also valued as an important local heritage asset.